merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 rm -rf Alphaproteobacterial_SCGs.tar.gz
 ```

-We can now annotate all contigs-db files with these single-copy core genes using the following `for` loop:
+We can now annotate all {% include ARTIFACT name="contigs-db" %} files with these single-copy core genes using the following `for` loop:

 ```bash
 for contigs_db in CONTIGS-DBs/*.db